Nominal Recursors as Epi-Recursors: Extended Technical Report: Proof Sketches for the Recursor Results

 \textbf{Proof of $r_3 \wgeq r_6$:} To satisfy the conditions of Prop.~\ref{prop-WeakExtCriterion}, we need to define an initial segment of the category of $(\Sigma_6,\Props_6)$-models and an initial-segment-preserving pre-functor to the category of $\Sigmac$-models.

-To achieve this, it turns out that the natural route goes through the properties of the swap/free recursor $r_4$.
-We proceed as follows: Given a $(\Sigma_6,\Props_6)$-model $\MM$ of carrier $M$, we define a submodel $\MM'$ of $\MM$ on the subset $M'$ of $M$ generated by the constructor-like operations $\Vr^\MM$, $\Ap^\MM$ and $\Lm^\MM$ and prove that, modulo the translation between freshness and freeness (via negation), $\MM'$ is an $(\Sigma_4,\Props_4)$-model.
+To achieve this, it turns out that the natural route goes through the properties of the swap/free recursor $r_4$---not only those in the axiom-lighter version that we are considering, but also the additional properties used by \citet{primrecFOAS-Norrish04}'s original recursor (\FvSw{}, \SwId{}, \SwIv{}).
+We proceed as follows: Given a $(\Sigma_6,\Props_6)$-model $\MM$ of carrier $M$, we define a submodel $\MM'$ of $\MM$ on the subset $M'$ of $M$ generated by the constructor-like operations $\Vr^\MM$, $\Ap^\MM$ and $\Lm^\MM$ and prove that, modulo the translation between freshness and freeness (via negation), $\MM'$ is a $(\Sigma_4,\Props_4)$-model.
 The operations on $\MM'$ should of course be inherited from the ones of $\MM$.
 For this to be possible, we first need that $M'$ is closed under the $\Sigma_6$-operations.
 By definition it is closed under the constructor-like operations and, thanks to $\MM$ satisfying \SwVr{}, \SwAp{} and \SwLm{}, it is also closed under the swapping-like operation.
-Now, we take the freshness predicate on $\fresh^{\MM'}$ to be defined in the style of nominal logic, i.e., by (the freshness translation of) \FvDSw{}, which we will refer to as \FrDSw{}: for $x\in\Var$ and $m\in M'$: $x \fresh^{\MM'} m$ is defined to mean that $m[x \wedge y]^{\MM'} \not= m$ for only a finite number of variables $y$.
+Now, we take the freshness predicate on $\fresh^{\MM'}$ to be defined in the style of nominal logic, i.e., by \FrDSw{}: given $x\in\Var$ and $m\in M'$, we define $x \,\fresh^{\MM'} m$ to mean that $m[x \wedge y]^{\MM'} \not= m$ for only a finite number of variables $y$.

 Alternatively, we could have defined $\fresh^{\MM'}$ inductively by the clauses \FrVr{}, \FrAp{} and \FrLm{}, which would make $\MM'$ the minimal submodel of $\MM$.
 Indeed, these two definitions will eventually turn out to be equivalent, but our proof needs to follow a delicate sequence of steps which require that we start with the nominal-like definition.
-For now, let us write $\ifresh^{\MM'}$ for this alternative, inductively define freshness predicate.
+For now, let us write $\ifresh^{\MM'}$ for this alternative, inductively defined freshness predicate.
 Note that $\ifresh^{\MM'}$ is smaller than the restriction of $\fresh^{\MM}$ to $M'$.